junxit/us-congress-bills-117/bill.md

 This Act may be cited as the “Resilient Assistance for Mitigation for Environmentally Resilient Infrastructure and Construction by Americans Act” or the “Resilient AMERICA Act”.

 ## § 2.
-Unspent funds

-- **(a)** *Redistribution of unclaimed amounts* Section 404 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
-5170c) is amended—
-  - **(1)** by redesignating subsections (f) and (g) as subsections (g) and (h), respectively; and
-  - **(2)** by inserting after subsection (e) the following:
-    > - **(f)** *Redistribution of unclaimed or unobligated amounts* The President may—
-    >   - **(1)** withdraw any portion of financial assistance made available to a State or Indian tribal government under subsection (a) for which the State or Indian tribal government has failed to submit an application upon the expiration of the application submission time limit or that remains unobligated for a major disaster or event eligible for assistance pursuant to section 420 upon the expiration of 84 months or the closeout of the grant, whichever is sooner; and
-    >   - **(2)** transfer the financial assistance withdrawn under paragraph (1) to any other amounts otherwise available to be awarded under section 203.

-- **(b)** *Applicability* The amendment made by subsection (a) shall apply to any major disaster declared by the President under the Robert T. Stafford Disaster Relief and Emergency Assistance Act on or after November 23, 1988.

-## § 3.
 Predisaster hazard mitigation

 Section 203(i) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
-5133) is amended by striking “6 percent” and inserting “15 percent”.
+5133) is amended by striking “equal to 6 percent” and inserting “equal to not more than 15 percent”.

-## § 4.
+## § 3.
 Nonprofit facilities

 Section 203 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5133) is amended—